cltl/python-for-text-analysis/README.md

 **It is highly recommended to submit all of your assignments at the regular deadlines.
 Please only make use of the resit opportunities in case you failed an assignment or were dealing with exceptional circumstances (e.g. illness).
 Please note that the deadline of the resit assignments will fall into period 2 and thus interfere with your new courses.**

+### Midterm exam
+The midterm exam will assess the basics of Python syntax and over the content covered in Block 1 and Block 2.
+As preparation for this exam, please work through the material of the blocks and complete Assignment 1 and 2.
+Passing the midterm exam ensures that you are ready for the more advanced component of the course.
+The format of the exam is pen on paper (no external tools allowd).

 ### Final exam
 The exam tests your knowledge of the syntax of Python, and your knowledge of the standard library.
 It serves as an opportunity to show what you've learned and will ensure that you have sufficient knowledge to tackle your own code projects and continue improving your python skills by yourself.
 You cannot pass the course without a passing grade on the exam.
 But don't worry: if you are able to finish the assignments, you will be fine on the exam.
-Please note that the format of the final exam is pen on paper (without the use of a computer or notes).
+Please note that the format of the final exam is computer-based, but you will **not have access to a python interface or the internet** (just like in the midterm exam).

-### Resit exam
+### Resit exams

-There will be an opportunity to take a resit exam.
-The exact date will be announced.
+There will be an opportunity to take a resit for the exams.
+The exact dates will be announced.

-**It is highly recommended to aim for a passing grade at the regular exam date.
-Please only make use of the resit exam if you fail the regular exam or were dealing with exceptional circumstances (e.g. exam date conflict, illness).
+**It is highly recommended to aim for a passing grade at the regular exam dates.
+Please only make use of the resit exam if you fail a regular exam or were dealing with exceptional circumstances (e.g. exam date conflict, illness).

 ## Planning